 North Americans fleeing winter make Aruba the most touristed island in the southern Caribbean.
-The draws are obvious: miles of glorious white-sand beaches, plenty of all-inclusive resorts, and a cute, compact capital, Oranjestad, which is well suited for the two-hour strolls favored by cruise-ship passengers.
+The draws are obvious: miles of glorious white-sand beach, plenty of all-inclusive resorts, and a cute, compact capital, Oranjestad, which is well suited to the short strolls favored by cruise-ship passengers.
 It’s all about sun, fun and spending money.

 Venture away from the resorts and you're in for a real treat.
 At the island’s extreme ends are rugged, windswept vistas and uncrowded beaches – perfect for hiking and horseback riding.
 Crystal-clear waters are bursting with sea life and shipwrecks (and an airplane wreck or two), providing incredible opportunities for snorkeling and diving.
 And nonstop breezes create near-perfect conditions for windsurfing and kiteboarding.

 So whether you're longing to lounge on a beach or delve into the great outdoors, Aruba has you covered.
 One happy island, indeed!

 Discover some of the most unique and fulfilling experiences your next destination has to offer.

 Tips & Travel trends to help you pick the perfect time to visit this destination.

 Everything you need to know about services, requirements, and the application process when traveling internationally.

 These are our favorite local haunts, touristy spots, and hidden gems throughout Aruba.

 Powerful wave action has worn this depression into the coastal limestone ridge.
 The surrounding rocks break the surf, so – with waves crashing all around – you can take a peaceful, cooling dip.
 Bring your mask and snorkel and commune with the fish hiding out in here.
 You'll want water shoes for the sharp rocks.